g0v-data/g0v-hackmd-archive/notes/YIEWwUA8S1yW9-B2WIlfvg.md

 |        200 |         10 | Ours              | 0.0863 |  0.1598 |
 |        200 |         20 | Ours              | 0.0849 |  0.1583 |
 |        - |        - | best unsupervised | 0.2155 |  0.2214 |

+This complements our existing per-example sample ablation (Table 12) by showing the method is also robust to a small calibration set, which directly bounds the offline cost.

 This table estimates the cost of running 1,000 representative math benchmark questions through public model APIs, assuming roughly 250 input tokens and 750 output tokens per question to include both reasoning/explanation and a final answer.
 Costs are computed from publicly listed per-token API prices, with batch/flex discounts included where available.